 I don’t agree with that.
 There are good female bosses and bad female bosses, in exactly the same way as there are good and bad male bosses.
 It’s a stereotypical phrase that stems from a long time ago, when there were hardly any women at the top and maybe those that made it had to be particularly tough in order to succeed.
 However today, with more opportunities and progression for women, I don’t buy this at all.
 People are less inclined to describe a male boss as “difficult to deal with” or “a dragon”.
 Women should be more supportive to other women at work in this regard.

 What is your advice for creating a more inclusive environment for women?
 What can companies do better?

 Companies should hire based on qualifications, skill set and whether they fit in culturally, instead of looking at traits like gender, race and ethnicity.
 Senior management needs to practice what they preach and embrace diversity fully.
-It’s not about a policy, it’s about a culture that needs to be created from the top down.Posted almost 2 years ago
+It’s not about a policy, it’s about a culture that needs to be created from the top down.Posted about 2 years ago